pfrazee/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 What most people don't realize ... hmm, wait.
 I got some feedback here.

-While I'm told I did a wonderful job explaining that "blockchain" does not refer to Proof-of-Work, I'm told that hype is too strong, and that I need to use another term.
+While I'm told I did a wonderful job explaining that "blockchain" does not refer to proof-of-work, I'm told that hype is too strong, and that I need a new label.
-So I'm going to use another term instead: **secure ledgers**.
+So I'm going to use another term instead: **secure&nbsp;ledgers**.

 Conceptually it's exactly the same, but it's a bit more generic, and it has no baggage of connection to PoW.
 Got it?